Jose-Prince/PONG/README.md

    - Dragging the game folder onto the Love2D executable
    - Running `love .` from the command line in the game directory
    - Creating a `.love` file by zipping the game files

+### Automatic:

+For automatic installation in Linux just download this bash script: [bash script](./pong.sh)

+For windows download this zip and execute the pong.exe file: [zip file](./pong_game.zip)

+**IMPORTANT: With the automatic installation you don't have to download manually love, I don't confirm the script works in all linux distributions**

 ## Game Features